AFSA National Apprentice Competition

 - If an apprentice resigns employment from original sponsoring company after June 10, 2017, he/she is not eligible to compete.

-- The apprentices scoring in the top 7 of the National Competition (Phase I) will qualify to compete in Phoenix, AZ, at the National Competition (Phase II) during AFSA’s Annual Convention provided no more than three (3) apprentices compete from the same membership region.
+- The apprentices scoring in the top 7 of the National Competition (Phase I) will qualify to compete in Nashville, TN, at the National Competition (Phase II) during AFSA’s Annual Convention provided no more than three (3) apprentices compete from the same membership region.
 In this case, the top three (3) scoring apprentices from a region will compete.

 - If more than one apprentice from the same company scores in the top 7 of the National Competition (Phase I), then a maximum of two apprentices from that company will be qualified to compete in the National Competition (Phase II) provided the apprentices are in different regions.
 In this case, the two qualifying apprentices will be identified by having the top scores in their region.